About the Humane Society of Jefferson County

 Visit the “Adopt” section of our website to see our available pets and fill out an application.
 The application approval process takes about 1-3 business days, if information on the application is complete and your landlord can be contacted.

-Yes.
-In 2005 we made the financial commitment to spay and neuter dogs, cats and rabbits before adoption.
+In 2005 we made the financial commitment to spay and neuter all dogs, cats and rabbits before their adoption.

 Yes!
 The shelter has many opportunities to volunteer both in the shelter and at outside events.
 Please visit the “Volunteer” section on this website for more information.